sensortea/CupLogger/README.md

   delay(1000);
 }
 ```
+(note: you may need to pause capturing data by CupLogger when uploading program via same port using Arduino IDE)

 It also tells the program name (`MyProgram`) and program version (`1.0`), along with device config detail (`DHT11` to e.g. indicate the sensor type).
 The `36` at the end is used as a length-check (poor man's CRC) to help deal with quirks of Serial data transmits.
 The reading is now interpreted by the UI which can plot it: